Work, volunteering and mental illness

 Through Access to Work you can apply for:

 • Support with managing your mental health at work.
-You don’t need to have a diagnosed mental health condition to apply for mental health support.
+You do not need to have a diagnosed mental health condition to apply for mental health support.

 • Money to help you pay for practical support with your work.
 This is called an Access to Work grant.